ACT: Agentic Classification Tree: Methodology

 \section{Methodology}

 To build a structured agentic workflow in the form of a classification tree, we take inspiration from traditional decision tree algorithms such as CART~\citep{DBLP:books/wa/BreimanFOS84} and C4.5~\citep{quinlan1993c4}.
-Table~\ref{tab:comparison-cart-act} provides a side-by-side comparison between traditional decision trees and our proposed ACT method.
+Table~\ref{tab:comparison-cart-act} provides a side-by-side comparison between them and our proposed ACT method.